woman at a family gathering dinner table

 If you experience total facial paralysis or near-total loss of facial muscle control, your doctor may recommend facial reanimation surgery.
 This type of treatment can be done in two ways, and the decision is based on the timing of the loss of function.

 If you have had recent loss of facial control, transplanting nerves may be your best option.
 The new nerves may be able to take control of your facial muscles before they become permanently paralyzed.
-For those with longstanding facial paralysis, surgeons can transplant muscles to the face with microsurgery techniques.
-Both procedures restore patients’ ability to better express emotions through the natural movements of their faces.
+For those with long-standing facial paralysis, surgeons can transplant muscles to the face with microsurgery techniques.
+Both procedures restore the ability to better express emotions through natural movements of the face.

 Facial reanimation can be performed in one or two stages.
 If your surgeon recommends using two surgeries for your condition, they likely will be separated by 9-12 months.
-In making this decision, your surgeon will consider your age, the cause of your facial paralysis, and whether it affects one side of your face or both.
+In making this decision, your surgeon will consider several factors.